When Panic Attacks Hit: A Biblical Path to Peace

 If you’ve ever experienced this, you’re not alone.

-Panic attacks feel physical—immediate and overwhelming.
+Panic attacks feel physical—sudden, intense, and overwhelming.
 Your heart races, your body reacts, and it feels like something is wrong.

 But what if we’ve misunderstood what’s actually happening?